lzwjava/blog-source/notes/2025-07-08-futamura-partial-evaluation-en.md

 ---
-title: "Futamura's Pioneering Contributions to Partial Evaluation"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Futamura's Pioneering Contributions to Partial Evaluation
 translated: false
-generated: true
 ---

 Yoshihiko Futamura is a distinguished computer scientist widely recognized for his groundbreaking contributions to programming methodology, particularly in the field of **partial evaluation**.
 He is credited with inventing the **Futamura Projections**, which provide a theoretical framework for understanding and applying partial evaluation to program transformation, including the automatic generation of compilers.